 “And here I thought you came here for the scenery,” Kelea smiled as she whipped her purple hair back.

 Richard laughed.
-“Well, the scenery is nice.”
+“Well, the scenery is nice; I’ll give you that.”
 She then picked the bottle of Johnnie Walker Black from under the bar and refilled his glass.
 “I didn’t order that.
 Are you trying to get me drunk?”

 “Maybe I am,” Kelea smirked as Richard rolled his eyes, “maybe I’m just trying to get you to open up.
 As the humans say, you need to open up for God’s sake.
 Hell, this is the first time I’ve ever seen you be sociable and actually talk to someone here.
 You usually sit at the bar with a datapad or some other kind of personal computing device while you bury yourself in it.
 You’re always so closed off.
 Even when I try a surface scan of your mind all I can sense is your focus.
 You close off everything.”

 Richard couldn’t help but to smirk as he thought about what Triara told him about how to keep her and others like her out of his mind.
 “That’s because a friend of mine who is also a Zaltaen taught me how to keep other Zaltaens out of my mind.
 She taught me to keep my thoughts jumbled and sing songs in my head for a noisy mind is difficult to read without additional effort.
 That or maintain a tight focus on something, thus why I’ll be as focused on something like a book or a HD show.”